• Skip to primary navigation

 2 gang dimmer switch

-It is also possible to install or fit a variation on the theme by combining dimmer and "throw" switches on the same plate.
+It is also possible to install or fit a variation on this theme by combining dimmer and "throw" switches on the same plate.
 You are then able to set the light to the required ambiance and turn it on and off.
 The ambiance setting is remembered by the switch but can be altered just like any other dimmer.

 Combined dimmer and throw or rocker light switch